Country Reports

 See all country reports

-Until now eight country reports have been published covering Poland, Austria, Belgium, Spain, Finland, Norway, Estonia and Germany.
+Until now 11 country reports have been published covering Poland, Spain, Belgium, Finland, Norway, Germany, Estonia, France, Austria, Slovenia and Italy.
 The selection of these countries was based on a combination of variables: interest expressed by the country, number of partnership participations and partnership coordination, and national investments made to date, based on the data provided by the partnerships to the ERA-LEARN database.

 Norway performs well in terms of its active involvement in European R&I Partnerships, with the funds committed per researcher by far exceeding the levels committed by its peers.
 Moreover, Norwegian researchers highly appreciate the opportunity to participate in and benefit from European and international collaboration.
 Although some challenges going forward are envisaged, including those associated with navigating a relatively complicated landscape and coping with large variations in the way partnerships are run, the new approach to partnerships under Horizon Europe is nevertheless considered to be a step in the right direction.